Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 You can find various such repositories on GitHub or GitLab with a simple web search.

-There is a guide on [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) where you can find the detailed description of everything.
+There is a guide on [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) where you can find a detailed description of everything.

 ### Difference between Open Source, Freeware and Other Softwares
-* **Open Source Softwares** - The source code of these softwares is freely available to its users, and anyone can modify and redistribute it.
-These softwares use open source licenses which don't have any licensing fee.
+* **Open Source Software** - The source code of these software's is freely available to its users, and anyone can modify and redistribute it.
+This software use open source licenses which don't have any licensing fee.
 E.g., Mozilla Firefox web browser.

-* **Freeware Softwares** - These are the softwares which are free to use.
-However, their source code is not available and is protected with proprietary rights, license, and copyrights.
+* **Freeware Softwares** - These are the software that is free to use.
+However, their source code is not available and is protected with proprietary rights, licenses, and copyrights.
 E.g., WinRAR.

-* **Proprietary software** - These are the softwares which are not free to use, and their source code is protected with proprietary rights, license, and copyright.
+* **Proprietary software** - These are the software's that are not free to use, and their source code is protected with proprietary rights, license, and copyright.
 The user needs to pay a specific amount to use the software.
-They often have limitations on its use; e.g., it can be installed only on one PC.
-These softwares are also called closed-source softwares.
+They often have limitations on their use; e.g., it can be installed only on one PC.
+This software is also called closed-source software.
 E.g., Microsoft Office.

 ## What is git and GitHub
 Git is an open-source version control system.
 Its main aim is to handle various kinds of projects with speed and efficiency.